-The multi-million dollar Macallans also say something about the explosive market for collectable whisky right now.
+The million-dollar Macallans also say something about the explosive market for collectable whisky right now.
 Describing the sale as ‘a historical moment’, Daniel Lam, head of fine wine and whisky, Bonhams Asia, says: ‘We are seeing a trend among Asian buyers for whisky as an alternative investment, and seeing bidders from new south-east Asia countries, including Vietnam, Thailand and Malaysia.’

 These collectors are after the likes of Port Ellen and Dalmore; Karuizawa, Hanyu and Yamazaki.
 A bottle of Karuizawa 1960, 52-Year-Old ‘The Dragon’ fetched HK$2.45m/US$312,130 at last Friday’s Bonhams sale, a record price for a single bottle of Japanese whisky at auction.

 Record-breakers: The Bonhams sale was a ‘historical moment’, says the auction house